 1 Introduction

 Slips and trips resulting in falls are the most common cause of serious injuries in Great Britain.
-Over a third of all accidents to staff that are reportable to the health and safety executive (HSE) under the Reporting of Injuries Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR) are as a result of slips, trips and falls.
+Almost a third of all accidents to employees that are reportable to the Health and Safety Executive (HSE) under the Reporting of Injuries Diseases and Dangerous Occurrences Regulations (2013) (RIDDOR) are as a result of slips, trips and falls.

 Rotherham, Doncaster and South Humber NHS Foundation Trust (hereafter referred to as the trust) will take all reasonably practicable measures to ensure that workplaces under their control are safe and without unnecessary risks of slips, trips and falls to all persons needing to access them.

-The Management of Health and Safety at Work Regulations 1999, in accordance with the Health and Safety at Work Act 1974 include duties for people to control workplaces and to assess the risks (including slips, trips and falls) associated with workplace environments.
+The Management of Health and Safety at Work Regulations (1999), in accordance with the Health and Safety at Work Act (1974) include duties for employers to control workplaces and to assess the risks (including slips, trips and falls) associated with workplace environments.
 The regulations require appropriate arrangements for effective planning, organisation, control, monitoring and review of any measures used to safeguard health and safety.

 2 Purpose